stalcup-dev/end-to-end-sales-forecasting-kpi-dashboard-etl/README.md

 - How accurate are our forecasts over time?
 - How do actuals track against forecasts at the SKU level?

+### Takeaways

+Flagship Growth remains our top revenue driver, while New Launch delivered 150% YoY growth—fully offsetting losses from discontinued and supply-disrupted SKUs.
+Immediate action suggestion: double down on New Launch to capitalize on rapid growth and mitigate ongoing declines in other SKUs.

 ### Data Engineering

 - ETL scripts to ingest, clean, and transform time-series sales data